itascaconsulting/itasca-python/README.md

 In the Python interpreter inside *FLAC3D* and *PFC3D* the functionality of this module is available in the `itasca.util` module.

-*Note:* If the used Itasca code includes a python installation the use of the [p2pLinkClient/p2pLinkServer classes](#-python-to-python-socket-link) is recommended.
-For Itascsa codes without python use the [TCP Socket with Itasca Fish](#-tcp-socket-connection-to-all-itasca-codes-using-fish).
+*Note:* If the used Itasca code includes a python installation the use of the p2pLinkClient/p2pLinkServer classes (python to python socket link) is recommended.
+For Itascsa codes without python use the TCP Socket with Itasca Fish.

 ## Installation